Dnsibu/DATA4319_Machine_learning_Project/Supervised Learning/03-Linear Regression/ReadME.md

 Linear regression is a supervised learning algorithm that is applied to **real valued** target functions in order to predict a range of possible outputs for a given input.

 Linear Regression is one of the simplest algorithms in machine learning under supervised learning and it can be trained in different ways.
-However at this time  I'll be using the closed form of linear regression.
+However at this time  I'll be using the closed-form of linear regression.

 The goal of the Linear regression is to find the best fit line that can accurately predict the output for the continuous dependent variable

 ## How does Linear Regression work?

-A simple introduction to the closed form of linear regression for machine learning in the file with an example given using the Julia programming language.
+This is a simple introduction to the closed-form of linear regression for machine learning with an example given using the Julia programming language.
+In this regression model, we will predict the salary that a software developer is expected to make based upon their age.